jstedfast/MimeKit/README.md

 The `Content-Disposition` header will generally have one of two values: `inline` or `attachment`.

-The meaning of these value should be fairly obvious.
+The meaning of these values should be fairly obvious.
 If the value is `attachment`, then the content of said MIME part is meant to be presented as a file attachment separate from the core message.
 However, if the value is `inline`, then the content of that MIME part is meant to be displayed inline within the mail client's rendering of the core message body.
 If the `Content-Disposition` header does